-Why so much focus on Tzora'at?
+Why is there so much focus on Tzora'at?

-Last week we mentioned that over 12% of the Pesukim in sefer Vayikra are devoted to the laws of Tzora'at.
 Why does the Torah focus on this affliction to such an extent?
 The following idea might shed some light on this question.

 The prohibition against eating insects is one of the most serious prohibitions in the Torah1.
 If someone eats a piece of pig, they are guilty of one sin.
-But if someone eats a tiny insect they can be guilty of up to six separate prohibitions!2 The Pri Chadash explains why the Torah is so stringent regarding this issue.
-It is quite difficult to accidentally eat pig.
+But if someone eats a tiny insect, they can be guilty of up to six separate prohibitions!2 The Pri Chadash explains why the Torah is so stringent regarding this issue.
+It is quite unusual to accidentally eat pig.
 But it is very easy to accidentally eat an insect.
 Insects are very common and they are difficult to see.
 We could accidentally consume a number of insects just by eating an unchecked piece of lettuce!
-Therefore the Torah increased the number of prohibitions to encourage the Jewish people to be extra careful in checking for insects.
+Therefore, the Torah increased the number of prohibitions to encourage the Jewish people to be extra careful in checking for insects.

 Perhaps a similar argument applies to lashon hara.
 Errors of speech are so prevalent that most people don't even realise that they are sinning.
-Almost every time we open our mouths we are at risk of saying something that is damaging to another.
+Almost every time we open our mouths, we are at risk of saying something that is damaging to another.
 Thus, perhaps the Torah increased the number of pasukim concerning Tzora'at to remind us of the severity of these prohibitions and to encourage us to be extra careful in checking the words that come out of our mouths.